NinjaSiren/Yes-Vehicles-finally/README.md

 Thank You Jecrell for making JecTools, Neronix for forking the Vehicle code from JecsTools (-O21-Vehicle Framework), and Mason J. Caboose for making the original WIP mod!

+Thank you for Hjkma for the Combat Extended patch Hotfix #2!

 The mod requires the latest JecsTools by Jecrell: https://github.com/jecrell/JecsTools/releases/